moneydewstudio/superpsikopop/src/content/posts/definition-of-abnormal-psychology-in-psychology.md

 ---
-Title: "Definition of Abnormal Psychology in Psychology"
+title: "Definition of Abnormal Psychology in Psychology"
-Description: "Get to know the definition of abnormal psychology according to psychologists."
+description: "Get to know the definition of abnormal psychology according to psychologists."
-Date: 2023-06-25T06:00:00+00:06
+date: 2023-03-07T06:00:00+00:00
-Image: "/images/posts/definition-of-abnormal-psychology-in-psychology.jpg"
+image: "/images/posts/definition-of-abnormal-psychology-in-psychology.jpg"
-Authors: ["Robi Maulana"]
+Draft: FALSE
-Categories: ["Glossary"]
+authors: ["Robi Maulana"]
 Tags:
-Draft: FALSE
+Categories: ["Glossary"]
 ---

 > An old term for the psychology of abnormal behaviour.
 This term has been largely replaced by clinical psychology when referring to professional practice.